sl-Zhou/NLP-project/README.md

 ## How to Use
-Because we are using the notebook format, you can clearly see the results of our run and then reproduce the results by running each cell in turn.
+Because we used the notebook format, you can clearly see the results of our run and then reproduce the results by running each cell in turn.

 1. **Clone the Repository**:.
    ```bash